2024's Last Great Sale

 Diode lasers have the lowest optical power compared to other types of laser engravers.
 They are typically 5-40W.
 However, they can cut and engrave all materials we have discussed.
 Even this low power is suitable for small businesses.
 If the power is low, then there will be more passes required to cut or engrave the materials.

 xTool has introduced the world's most powerful diode laser module with 40W optical power.
 The module is very powerful, which can cut up to 18mm wood in one pass.
 It does the job quickly and with high precision.
-It increases the efficiency of engraving and cutting of a diode laser engraver.
+It increases the efficiency of a diode laser engraver.

 diode laser cutting 18mm wood in one pass